EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part3.md

 ### Conclusion

-This simulation should also produce the same plot of average verlocity verses traffic density as the other two examples.
+This simulation should also produce the same plot of average velocity verses traffic density as the other two examples.
 The version of the code allows for multiple nodes to be used in a simulation.
 This gives us the ability to spread a calculation over more nodes to gain a speed up and simulate larger systems.
-This is where high performance computing power comes from the ability to coordiante multiple sperate nodes to perform a single simulation allows for more complex systems to be studies over and above what a single server can handle.
+This is where high performance computing power comes from the ability to coordinate multiple separate nodes to perform a single simulation allows for more complex systems to be studies over and above what a single server can handle.